GPFAFF/pfReact/README.md

 #pfReact Component Library

-## A collection of accessibile components
+## A collection of accessible components